 Temple Sinai uses the Institute of Southern Jewish Life Education Curriculum.
 This spiraled curriculum lets students revisit key content areas with increasing levels of sophistication as they progress from Pre-K through confirmation.
 Through classroom instruction paired with art, Hebrew, social action, t’filah, and hands-on projects, we reach every child in the way that is most meaningful to them.

-Temple Sinai’s most important partner in the Jewish Education of our children is our parents and grandparents who reinforce through the home celebrations, actions and discussions what it truly means to be Jewish.
+Temple Sinai’s most important partners in the Jewish education of our children are our parents and grandparents, who reinforce through home celebrations, action, and discussions what it truly means to be Jewish.

 – Hebrew and Prayer

 – Jewish Lifecycle Events